Honest Reviews

 Many large campuses have informal Discord/Telegram groups.
 Hard to find from outside, but very honest once you're in.

 This is what we built Edwiso for.
 Verified college students sign up as mentors.
 They stay anonymous, so they can be fully honest about hostel life, professors, ragging, mental health support, internship reality — without fear of college admin retaliation.
-You as a student-seeker can chat with multiple mentors from the same campus to triangulate the truth.
+As a student-seeker, you book a 1-on-1 session with a mentor at the campus you're considering, and you can talk to multiple mentors from the same campus to triangulate the truth.
+New users get ₹500 in signup credits — enough to cover your first conversation.

 5. Campus visits (if feasible)